-Dr. Pibida has been part of the NIST staff for more than 12 years.In the beginning of her carrer at NIST she was the principal investigator for the NIST resonance ionization mass spectrometry (RIMS) system, She is currently the lead scientist for gamma- and x-ray spectrometry measurements using high purity germanium detectors at NIST, that provides activity calibrations and impurity measurements.
+Dr. Leticia Pibida joined the Radiation Physics Division at NIST in 1998.
+At the beginning of her career at NIST she was the principal investigator for the NIST resonance ionization mass spectrometry (RIMS) system.
+She is currently the lead scientist for gamma- and x-ray spectrometry measurements using high purity germanium detectors at NIST, that provides activity calibrations and impurity measurements.
 As part of this work she performs half-life and emission intensity measurements for a wide variety of radionuclides that contribute to the improvement of evaluated nuclear data.
-She is also the project leader for the development of a broad range of American national standards for homeland security applications involving radiation detection.
-In recognition for her leadership in support of homeland security, Dr. Pibida was awarded the U.S. Department of Commerce Silver Medal in 2004.
+She is also the project leader for the development of a broad range of documentary American national and international standards for homeland security applications involving radiation detection.
+In recognition for her leadership in support of homeland security, Dr. Pibida was awarded the U.S. Department of Commerce Silver Medal in 2004 and 2013.
 Dr. Pibida was among the first radiation experts nationwide who helped lead the development of the first four ANSI/IEEE standards for radiation detection adopted by the U.S. Department of Homeland Security (DHS).
 She led the first effort to test radiation detection equipment against these four standards.
 Following this effort, she conducted testing of radiation detection instruments at national laboratories throughout the U.S. and at NIST.
-She designed the first Test and Evaluation Protocols against the newly developed ANSI/IEEE standards that were used by the four national laboratories (PNNL, ORNL, LANL, LLNL) that were chosen by DHS to conduct the testing of a new generation of radiation detection equipment for homeland security applications.
-This effort led her to develop together with the National Voluntary Laboratory Accreditation Program (NVLAP) in the development of the Graduated Radiological /Nuclear Detector Evaluation and Reporting GRaDERSM Program that required the development of a new accreditation program for testing radiation detection instrument against standards used for homeland security applications.
+This work led her to develop together with the National Voluntary Laboratory Accreditation Program (NVLAP) a new laboratory accreditation program for testing radiation detection instrument against standards used for homeland security applications.

-Due to her outstanding initial contribution in support of DHS she was asked by the DNDO to contribute to the testing of the advance spectroscopy portal monitors and various radiation detection systems.
+Due to her outstanding initial contribution in support of DHS she was asked to contribute to the testing of the advance spectroscopy portal monitors and various radiation detection systems.
 As a result of this most recent contribution she has traveled to testing facilities throughout the country to perform measurements, advice and supervise testing methods.
-She is currently leading the development of technical capability standards for DHS/DNDO.
+She is currently leading the development of technical capability standards for DHS.